Skip to content

 To enable in-app messaging:

-2. Integrate the SDK Required for in-app message delivery.
+Required for in-app message delivery.
+Learn more

-5. Set custom User IDs Assign a custom User ID to unify a person’s devices/contacts under one profile.
+Assign a custom User ID to unify a person’s devices/contacts under one profile.
+Learn more

 After setup, you can send in-app messages via Customer Journey or use the Instant in-apps functionality.